-5. AFTER STORAGE:

-Before starting the Engine during or after storage, keep in mind that untreated gasoline will deteriorate quickly.
+5. STARTING ENGINE DURING/AFTER STORAGE: Before starting the Engine during or after storage, keep in mind that untreated gasoline will deteriorate quickly.
 Drain the fuel tank and change to fresh fuel if untreated gasoline has been sitting for a month, if treated gasoline has been sitting beyond the fuel stabilizer's recommended time period, or if the Engine does not start.
+For Engine starting instructions refer to Starting the Engine on page 9.